-I E 5 Crediting Sources All quotes from written sources must be credited within the website.
+1 E 5 Crediting Sources All quotes from written sources must be credited within the website.
 All visual sources (photographs, videos, paintings, charts, and graphs) must be credited within the website.
 See Figure 9 for an example.
 Brief, factual credits do not count toward the student-composed word total.
 See Figure 6 for an example.
 All sources must also be properly cited in the annotated bibliography.
 E 6 Required Written Materials ■ The annotated bibliography and process paper must be included as an integrated part of the website.
 They should be included in the navigational structure.
 They do not count toward the 1,200-word limit.
 Refer to Part III, Rules 16-18, for citation and style information.
-E 7 Stable Content The content and appearance of a page cannot change when the page is refreshed in the browser.
+E 7 Stable Content ■ The content and appearance of a page cannot change when the page is refreshed in the browser.
 Random text or image generators are not allowed.
 E8 Viewing Files The pages that comprise the site must be viewable in a recent version of a standard web browser (e.g., Microsoft Internet Explorer, Mozilla Firefox, Apple Safari, Google Chrome).
 You are responsible for ensuring that your entry is viewable in multiple web browsers.
 Entries may not link to live or external sites, except to direct viewers to software plug-ins, per Rule E4.
-Submitting Entries for Judging & Written Materials Reep in mind that website are typical county and state competition dates.
-Consult the NHD-CA Contest Guide location at www.nhdca.org for more information, and written materials for this case. registration deadline.
+E9 Submitting Entries for Judging & Written Materials Reep in mind that website are typically locked 2-3 county and state competition dates.
+Consult the NHD-CA Contest Guide located under to at www.nhdca.org for more information about data sion, and written materials for this category.
+Check registration deadline.
 Keep in mind that website are typically locked 2-3 weeks prior to county and state competition dates.